iliaamiri/selenium-on-Linux-setup-dependencies/README.md

 An easy and quick way to setup a Selenium Standalone Server up and running and keep your time and energy on your main project's goals.

 *Note: This only works fine on a Linux Docker Host!
 I'm working on it to make it possible to run on a Windows Docker Host.*
+**Although, you can still use these dependencies regardless of using Docker.
+However, you need to setup the Selenium required environment on your own, and it will be different depending on your machine and network settings.**

 ## Setup
  ```